aram-devdocs/GoudCompressor/README.md

 The library automatically selects the best compression strategy based on the input data, but you can also specify a particular algorithm using the `algorithm` option.

+## Compression Strategy

+GoudCompressor now uses an advanced multi-strategy compression approach:

+1. **Chunked Compression**
+   - Data is split into 32KB chunks for optimal processing
+   - Each chunk is analyzed and compressed independently
+   - Enables parallel processing and better memory usage

+2. **Adaptive Chain Compression**
+   - Multiple compression algorithms can be chained for each chunk
+   - Compression chains are limited to 3 algorithms to balance efficiency
+   - Each chunk stores its compression method sequence

+3. **Available Algorithms**
+   - LZ + Huffman: For general-purpose compression
+   - RLE: For repeated sequences
+   - Delta: For gradually changing values
+   - BWT: For text with repeating patterns

+4. **Smart Algorithm Selection**
+   - Each chunk is analyzed to determine the best compression strategy
+   - Compression is only applied if it provides meaningful benefits
+   - Compression chains are built progressively until diminishing returns

 ## Available Compression Algorithms

 - `ALGO_UNCOMPRESSED`: Uncompressed